Challenges of the rental market in Norway:

 Alternatively, check amongst your network, your or your partner’s colleagues/fellow students – you might hear of a property that is about to go on the market.

-The monthly rental can start from 4,000 NOK (for a room in a shared house) to 45,000 NOK (for a big and beautiful house, usually with a view).
+The monthly rental can start from 5,000 NOK (for a room in a shared house) to 60,000 NOK or even more (for a big and beautiful house, usually with a view).
 Furnishings, electricity, Internet and cable TV may or may not be included.
 Places are generally more expensive in and immediately around the city.

 Here are some terms that might help you in looking for a place to rent.